dpi/drupal-cache-metrics/README.md

 and send them every minute, this does not affect page performance.
 If you exceed NR limits, [the daemon will automatically start sampling](https://docs.newrelic.com/docs/agents/manage-apm-agents/agent-data/new-relic-events-limits-sampling).

-This module defaults to omitting cache gets to the `config` bin.
+This module defaults to omitting cache gets to the `config` and `discovery` bins.
 Additional bins may be blacklisted via a service parameter.